 Antiseptic mouthwash cannot remove existing plaque and tartar, but it can help control the buildup of additional plaque bacteria.

-Antiseptic mouthwash is available over the counter (OTC) at drugstores and pharmacies.
-Look for brands containing ingredients with strong antiseptic properties, such as cetylpyridinium chloride.
+Antiseptic mouthwash is available over the counter at drugstores and pharmacies.

 People can make an effective saltwater solution by dissolving a level teaspoon of salt in a cup of cooled boiled water.
 They can rinse with the solution three to four times a day.

-The results of the herbal rinse were comparable to those of the commercial rinse.
-Participants in both groups showed improvements in various measures of gum health, including reduced plaque and gum inflammation.
+In the study, participants using tea tree oil rinses showed improvements in various measures of gum health, including reduced plaque and gum inflammation.

 Pain relievers, such as ibuprofen, can help reduce gum pain while a person undergoes treatment for dental abscesses or periodontal disease.